Totonyus/spotify_tracker_api/readme.md

 # What is it ?

 It's a small (and simple) self-hosted application to extract the latest releases of the artists you follow on spotify.
-As far as I know there is no such tool that is efficient AND free.
+As far as I know there is no such tool that is efficient AND free (nevermind, you can try [this one](https://github.com/jakubito/spotify-release-list)), .

 This app is meant to be simple an easy.
 There is no advanced features that are planned.